-This Revenue Scotland service puts small files onto your computer.
+This Revenue Scotland service puts small files onto your phone, tablet or computer.
 These are known as cookies.

 Cookies are used to: